Characterizing the Concentrations of Uranium in the Brain, Tongue, and the Masseter Muscle of Sheep Grazing in Eagar, AZ Accordion Closed

 Charmayne Gene, Alejandra Figueroa, Cindy Beckett, NAH

 For community members living in Salina, does nutrition education in conjunction with a community garden as compared to current consumption of fast food options impact eating choices over the next 6 months.
 The Navajo Reservation has many barriers to healthy eating and consuming healthy food which is affected by many cases of diabetes and chronic diseases.
-Initial evidences suggest that community gardening can help improve health by planing vegetables and fruits.
+Initial evidences suggest that community gardening can help improve health by planting vegetables and fruits.
 My study is an Evidence Based Practice Project.
 Evidence Based Practice is a problem solving approach to clinical practice that integrates the conscientious use of the best evidence in combination with a clinician’s expertise as well as a patient preferences and values to make decisions about what type of care that is provided.
 The setting is Salina Springs Community.
 The measures is the availability of healthy food to the community.
 Working with the community to create a sustainable community garden and provide nutrition education to promote healthy eating.
 For my analysis I will be giving out pre/post surveys on healthy eating choices.
 The outcomes is to have a sustained community garden and educational resources for healthy eating food options.
 By providing education/resources on healthy food options and the community garden, community members will have increased options for healthy eating.
 We acknowledge NAH and Bridges Program for supporting and funding my project.

 Substance abuse and Behavioral health with Native American adolescents Accordion Closed